Frequently Asked Questions

 How competitive is the Second Day Impact Fellowship?

-We would love to support everyone into mission-driven careers, but we are constrained by the nature of the fellowship.
+We would love to support everyone into mission-driven careers, but we are constrained by the nature of the Impact Fellowship.
 We want to ensure that we can support everyone we accept into a compelling social impact role and that we can provide a strong community experience as part of the program.
 In the 2019-2020 school year, we will only be able to accept 5-15 fellows per school.

 Why do you serve only college Seniors?